Correlated Poisson processes and self-decomposable laws: Introduction

-The main consequence of our results is then that the price and the Greeks of the spread options considered in the applications\mycite{energyconf} can be calculated \emph{in closed form} giving rise to explicit algorithms for the simulation of correlated Poisson processes used in the \emph{Monte Carlo} simulations.
+The main practical consequence of our results is then that the price and the Greeks of the spread options considered in the applications\mycite{energyconf} can be calculated in \emph{closed form} using either the Margrabe formula (if the strike is zero), or some well known approximation\mycite{deng}.
+In any case our model entails explicit algorithms for the simulation of correlated Poisson processes, and can be used in the \emph{Monte Carlo} simulations.
 An extension to the multi-dimensional case, as well as to different dynamics other than Poisson, will be considered in future studies; but, under the assumption that only two underlyings have jump component, the price and the Greeks of spread options can be obtained even now by the moment-matching methodology recently proposed in\mycite{PellegrinoSabino}

-In the Section\myref{sdlaws} we first show how \emph{positively} correlated exponential \rv's can be deduced from the self-decomposability of their laws; by using then pairs of exponential \rv's as correlated renewals, in the Section\myref{pcpp} we produce a 2-dimensional Poisson process with correlated components, and explicitly deduce their joint distributions.
-Surely enough we would also be capable to produce correlated Erlang \rv's by making use, once more, of their self-decomposability.
-We conclude by pointing out that these results can be extended to \emph{negatively} correlated renewals, a possibility -- not open to other procedures -- that will be discussed in a forthcoming paper.
-Lengthy proofs and calculations are confined in a few Appendices together with several remarks about the copula functions linking our correlated exponentials, as well as with a few details about the notations adopted throughout the paper
+The paper is organized as follows: in the Section\myref{sdlaws} we first show how (hitherto \emph{positively}) correlated exponential \rv's can be deduced from the self-decomposability of their laws; then in the Section\myref{copfun} we briefly discuss the copula functions produced by this model.
+By using pairs of these exponential \rv's as correlated renewals, in the Section\myref{pcpp} we subsequently produce a 2-dimensional Poisson process with correlated components, and in the Section\myref{joint} we explicitly deduce their joint distributions.
+Finally in the Section\myref{discuss} the cross-correlation properties of the Poisson processes are briefly analyzed, and the relative timing of their jumps is used to shed new light on the dependence mechanism of a model allowing for the possibility of a delayed propagation of correlated shocks.
+We conclude by pointing out first that we would also be able to produce other correlated \rv's (Erlang, Gamma, \emph{EPT}...) by making use, once more, of their self-decomposability; and then that the results of this paper should also be extended to \emph{negatively} correlated renewals, a possibility -- not open to other procedures -- that will be postponed to future inquiries.
+Lengthy proofs are confined in the Appendices, together with a few details about the notation adopted throughout the paper